Shiny Toy Guns: 2009–2010: Girls Le Disko

 In February 2009, the band introduced their Fancorps Street Team as a way for their fans to become more involved with the band.
-In March, the band released their first animated video for their single, "Ghost Town".
-The animation was completed by well known illustrator, Glen Hanson.
+In March, the band released their first animated video for their single, "Ghost Town."
+The animation was completed by well-known illustrator Glen Hanson.

-At the end of March 2009, the band performed a cover of Peter Schilling's "Major Tom (Coming Home)".
+At the end of March 2009, the band performed a cover of Peter Schilling's "Major Tom (Coming Home)."
 Initially used in a television commercial for the 2010 Lincoln MKZ, the song was released as a single on May 5, 2009.
 In September, the band covered Blue Öyster Cult's "Burnin' for You" for another Lincoln commercial advertising the 2010 Lincoln MKS.

 During the spring, at a show in Milwaukee, Shiny Toy Guns said their next album would drop "sometime in late 2010".
 In 2009, Jeremy Dawson admitted via Shiny Toy Guns' official website that while he believes Season of Poison is a great album, it was "too different, too soon," and promised a return to their electronic roots for the band's third album.

 On December 15, 2009, the remix album Girls Le Disko was released on Ultra Records.
-Near the end of January 2010, "Rocketship 2010" was released as a Myspace download featured on Coca-Cola's Formula for Happiness free weekly download.
-Also, at end of January, Shiny Toy Guns teamed up with Lincoln again to produce a music video for "Major Tom".
-In March, a music video was released through Ultra Records for "Rocketship 2010".
+Near the end of January 2010, "Rocketship 2010" was released as a free Myspace download featured on Coca-Cola's Formula for Happiness weekly download.
+Also, at the end of January, Shiny Toy Guns teamed up with Lincoln again to produce a music video for "Major Tom".
+In March, a music video was released for "Rocketship 2010" through Ultra Records.
 "Rocketship 2010" was released as a single on iTunes on April 20, 2010.

 In late fall 2010, Shiny Toy Guns announced a planned December 2010 release of an LP tentatively named "III".
 According to Jeremy, fans "will fall in love with what we [Shiny Toy Guns] are just now starting to work with on this record."
 On their Facebook, Shiny Toy Guns announced that "Speaking Japanese" would be a single on the next album.
 December passed without an album drop.

-Meanwhile, Chad and Jeremy worked on a side project called Mirror Machines, which has since been postponed in favor of Shiny Toy Guns once again.
+Meanwhile, Chad and Jeremy worked on a side project called Mirror Machines, which has since been postponed in favor of Shiny Toy Guns again.